root-systems/handbook/project-processes/agile.md

 - [ ] We know the deployment process and ideally have deployed a small change

 ### Checklist before development starts on any type of projects
-Most of these items should be done during Sprint Planning.
-User stories should be created before this meeting and this meeting should be working out the weighting of each ticket and getting team members up to speed with everything.
+Most of these items should be done during [Sprint Planning](http://www.mountaingoatsoftware.com/agile/scrum/sprint-planning-meeting).
+[User stories](http://www.mountaingoatsoftware.com/agile/user-stories) should be created before this meeting and this meeting should be working out the weighting of each ticket and getting team members up to speed with everything.

-TODO: A guide on how to run sprint planning

 - [ ] Scope is agreed on and signed off with client
-- [ ] [User stories](http://www.mountaingoatsoftware.com/agile/user-stories) are created into tickets (online or physical)
+- [ ] User stories are created into tickets (online or physical)
 - [ ] Tickets are weighted
 - [ ] Tickets are prioritised, ideally by client
 - [ ] Tickets have blockers if more info is needed